lokeshkanta14-byte/Atmo-Sync-Micro-Climate/README.md

 - Suggested dashboard enhancements and design improvements to Shifla.
 - Reviewed dashboard updates and provided constructive feedback.
 - Validated dashboard outputs before sharing with the team
+- ### Documentation

+- Updated Week 3 progress documentation.
+- Documented dashboard development and visualization improvements.
+- Recorded dataset updates and data cleaning activities.
+- Updated the project README with Week 3 progress.
+- Maintained the GitHub repository with the latest changes.
 - ## Technologies Used

 - Python